 Traditionally considered a single part of speech, adverbs perform a wide variety of functions, making it difficult to treat them as a single, unified category.
 However, spotting an adverb, especially one that ends in -ly is easy.
-Adverbs normally help pain a fuller picture by describing how something happens, such as
+Adverbs normally help paint a fuller picture by describing how something happens, such as

 - When?
 She always arrives early.